Towards Context-aware Reasoning-enhanced Generative Searching in E-commerce: Experiments

 \subsubsection{Experiments Details and Evaluation Protocols}

-To ensure a fair comparison among all generative models, we adopt a unified item codebook configuration.
-The number of codebook layers $K$ is fixed to 3, with layer sizes of 512, 256, and 256 for the three datasets, respectively.
-For the LLM backbones, we use mT5-base for GENRE, DSI, and LTRGR, and Qwen3-0.6B for LatentR3 and our CRS framework, following the settings recommended in their original papers.
-In addition, similar to CRS, LatentR3 takes user context as input, whereas the other approaches rely solely on the current query text.
-It is also worth noting that comparable performance is observed for GENRE, DSI, and LTRGR when their backbones are replaced with Qwen3-0.6B.
+To ensure a fair comparison across all generative models, we adopt a unified item codebook configuration.
+Specifically, the number of codebook layers $K$ is fixed to 3, with layer sizes set to 512, 256, and 256 for the three datasets, respectively.
+For the LLM backbones, we employ mT5-base for GENRE, DSI, and LTRGR, and Qwen3-0.6B for LatentR3 and our proposed CRS framework, following the configurations recommended in their original implementations.
+All models are trained until convergence over multiple epochs.
+In addition, consistent with CRS, LatentR3 incorporates user context as input, whereas the remaining methods rely solely on the current query text. \textit{Notably, we observe comparable performance for GENRE, DSI, and LTRGR when their backbones are replaced with Qwen3-0.6B}.

 For evaluation, we split the datasets by user to generate the training and evaluation sets.
 The same prefix trie of our framework is utilized to guide the beam search process of all the generative models to guarantee the fairness of evaluation.
 We employ two widely used top-$N$ metrics: NDCG@$N$ (Normalized Discounted Cumulative Gain) and HR@$N$ (Hit Rate). $N$ is set to 1, 5, 10 for a comprehensive evaluation on both retrieval and ranking performance.
 All models are implemented in PyTorch and optimized using the Adam optimizer.